 If it gets too hot, you can then take refuge on the great north-facing wall at the head of the valley.
 Here you’ll find the off-piste playgrounds of the Grande and Petite Balmes (which should only be skied with a guide), the long, fast ‘Double M’ piste, and the area known as ‘Le Spot’ beneath the Col des Ves chair.
 You’ll be skiing them long after everyone else has kicked off their sodden boots and taken refuge on a deckchair.

-Lake Louise is a small ski area by Alpine standards, and its climate its pretty dry when compared with the likes of Whistler, on the coast.
+Lake Louise in Alberta is a small ski area by Alpine standards, and its climate is pretty dry when compared with the likes of Whistler, on the coast.
 But it is cold.
 Usually, when April temperatures are soaring further south in the Rockies – even in the high-altitude resorts of Colorado – they’re hovering around freezing at the base of the lifts here.
 Snow cover is usually good for spring skiing until the lifts shut at the end of April.

 This isn’t a destination for hard-core off-piste skiers.
 There are some fast lines to be tracked through the back bowls, which face north-east and hold their snow very well.
 But the dryish climate means you’ll often be skiing moguls there rather than powder: and besides, the main offering here is wide and confidence-boosting trails, set between the trees.
 Tuition is top-notch too.
 For anybody looking for an introduction to winter sports when it’s not strictly winter; or the chance to polish their on-piste technique on soft and crumbly snow, when elsewhere it’s mostly slush – then Lake Louise a good choice.